Reene444/King_of_bots/README.md

 ```
 # Clone this repository
 $ git clone https://github.com/Reene444/King_of_bots.git

+#Go to the corresponding branch
+$ git checkout main_v1

 # Go into the each backend modules and combine the commands as third point.
 $ cd RunningService
 $ cd RecordingService